 Rainfall, human capital and labor market outcomes: Evidence from rural South Africa (with Kira M. Villa)

-Rural households employ a number of strategies to cope with adverse weather events, including school-work transitions of adolescents and changes in human capital investments.
-Using rich longitudinal data from South Africa linked with geospatial data on climate indicators, we examine the effect of rainfall shocks on the school-work decisions and education expenditures of adolescents and young adults aged 14-22 years in rural South Africa.
-We employ a fixed effects model which exploits the exogenous within-individual variation in exposure to district-level rainfall variability over age.
+Rural households employ a number of strategies to cope with weather variability, including school-work transitions of adolescents and changes in human capital investments.
+Using rich longitudinal data from rural South Africa linked with geospatial data on climate indicators, we examine the effect of rainfall realizations on the schooling and work decisions and education expenditures of adolescents and young adults.
+We exploit the exogenous within-individual variation in exposure to district-level rainfall realizations over time.
 Our results suggest that current and lagged growing-season rainfall increases adolescent human capital investments on the intensive margin among both female and male adolescents.
-While current rainfall decreases labor market participation on the intensive margins among males in non-agricultural households.
-However, lagged rainfall increases work propensity and intensity among male adolescents.
-Household wealth mitigates the effect of current rainfall on the school-work outcomes of male adolescents.
-Our results indicate the need to improve access to credit to rural households during times of adverse weather events.
+While current rainfall decreases labor market participation among adolescents in non-agricultural households, current rainfall increases female labor supply in agricultural households.
+We also find that previous-period rainfall positively affects work propensity among all male adolescents.
+Our results document schooling and labor supply adjustments among adolescents in agricultural as well as non-agricultural households, in response to rainfall fluctuations.

 Gender differential in the effect of drought shocks on rural labor informality and the role of human capital

 In response to adverse weather shocks, rural households diversify risk by engaging in formal employment, mostly characterized by off-farm jobs, higher wages, and better protection.
 I examine the differential gender effect of agricultural productivity shocks on informal employment in rural South Africa.
 Using rich longitudinal data matched with geospatial climate indicators, I exploit the temporal and spatial variation in district-level rainfall.
 Results indicate that conditional on working, drought shocks decrease the probability of informal employment on the extensive and intensive margins among females and increase work intensity in formal jobs, especially in the agricultural sector occupations.
 Male workers are better shielded from the effects of weather adversities.
 By exploiting exogenous birth-cohort variation in grade attainment introduced by a compulsory school attendance reform in 1996, I find that education mitigates the impact of such shocks and enables women to cope by diversifying into formal work.
 These results indicate that drought shocks are likely to exacerbate existing gender inequalities in rural labor markets.